phillip-le/phillip-le.github.io/src/content/docs/setup/git.md

 [push]
         autosetupremote = true
         useForceIfIncludes = true
-[core]
-        excludeFiles = /Users/john.smith/.gitignore
 [pull]
         rebase = true
 ```

-It can also be useful to add the following to your global `.gitignore`:
+It can also be useful to add the following to your global `.gitignore` (located by default in `~/.config/git/ignore`):

 ```
-// ~/.gitignore
+// ~/.config/git/ignore

 .idea
 .DS_Store